foxadb/melee-pr-angular/README.md

 ### Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Selenium tests require Chrome web browser.
+Selenium tests in direct connect mode require **Chrome** web browser.
+It is recommanded to run selenium tests on a test API server instance with an empty database: use `npm run test-server` on the Express API.